-Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage) and children as described in the chart below.
-A Self Plus One enrollment covers you and one eligible family member as described in the chart below.
+Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage and same sex domestic partners) and children as described in the chart below.
+A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described in the chart below.

 Children Coverage Natural children, adopted children, and stepchildren Natural, adopted children and stepchildren are covered until their 26 th birthday.
 Foster children Foster children are eligible for coverage until their 26 th birthday if you provide documentation of your regular and substantial support of the child and sign a certification stating that your foster child meets all the requirements.
 Contact your human resources office or retirement system for additional information.
-Children Incapable of self-support Children who are incapable of self-support because of a mental or physical disability that began before age 26 are eligible to continue coverage.
+Children incapable of self-support Children who are incapable of self-support because of a mental or physical disability that began before age 26 are eligible to continue coverage.
 Contact your human resources office or retirement system for additional information.
 Married children Married children (but NOT their spouse or their own children) are covered until their 26th birthday.
 Children with or eligible for employer- provided health insurance Children who are eligible for or have their own employer-provided health insurance are covered until their 26th birthday.

+Newborns of covered children are insured only for routine nursery care during the covered portion of the mother's maternity stay.
 You can find additional information at www.opm.gov/healthcare-insurance.